Levminer/website/posts/tauri-vs-electron.md

 > ![Auto update comic](https://imgs.xkcd.com/comics/update.png) xkcd.com

 Shipping an app without auto update in 2022 is a no go.
 If your user has to manually download every update I don't think they are going to be happy.
 Both Electron and Tauri has a built-in auto updater, but the Tauri one is so much simpler.
-So the winner is Tauri here.
+In Electron I think most people use [electron-updater](https://www.npmjs.com/package/electron-updater).
+In Tauri you can use the [built in](https://tauri.app/v1/guides/distribution/updater) one, the one downside is you have to maintain your own [update server](https://github.com/KilleenCode/tauri-update-cloudflare).
+Electron updater pulls the binaries form GitHub releases, which is way more convenient.

 ### 8. Developer experience